jasongoff/cloudresumechallenge/create-org.md

-# Notes
-Basic notes that I made whilst working through the fantastic [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/) by Forrest Brazeal.

-I started the challenge in March 2023 as a vehicle for focussing my Cloud learning.

 # Safety Net - Creating an AWS Organisation
 ## Root AWS Account
 I already had an AWS account secured with root and MFA, that I had used in the past in the *Original Way*, so I decided to use that as my Organisations Account and follow the *Professional Way*.